 “It had taken a lot of sample searching to get there, but we had found our perfect wood floors for the apartment.”

 Simon ordered the floors from V4 retailer Oakwoods Flooring and instructed local flooring company Liverpool Flooring to complete the installation.
 The herringbone oak blocks have been installed throughout the apartment, extending from the hallway into the two bedrooms and into the large open plan kitchen and living space.
 The fitters prepared the sub-floor with plyboard to ensure an even surface and removed existing skirting before completing the installation over the course of a week, reapplying the skirting at the end for a neat finish.

 “I was so impressed when I saw the finished floors.
-They looked amazing and really high quality.
+It looked amazing and really high quality.
 We always intended to keep the apartment quite minimally dressed so the high quality nature of the flooring, kitchen and bathroom designs would really stand-out.”

 The whole project took just eight weeks from start to finish and the finished design certainly lives up to that New York loft style vision and intention to make the waterfront view the hero in the space.

 “The living room layout is all about keeping the view clear and having a large space for socialising, rather than trying to work around a TV position or lots of furniture.
 We opted for two Chesterfield design sofas and positioned them facing each other, keeping the main floor clear with easy access to the windows.
 The kitchen design also joins the living area with an extended breakfast bar and stools.
 This feature again is perfect for joining the kitchen area to the main room when preparing drinks or food and keeping the whole space connected and social.